-To understand the breadth of Andreessen’s comments, we’ll have to briefly unpack what it means to present your full self, dive into the collective opinion on American workplace values and study industry trends in both social and professional spaces.
+To understand the breadth of Andreessen’s comments, we’ll have to briefly unpack what it means to present your full self, dive into the collective opinion on American workplace values, and study industry trends in both social and professional spaces.
 It’s unlikely that we’ll uncover one universal answer that resonates with everyone, though interpreting Andreessen’s advice may help you establish healthy guidelines within your own life.
-With no further preamble, let’s get started and see if we can create a foundation for success within the office environment of 2025 and beyond.
+With no further preamble, let’s get started and see if we can create a foundation for success within the office environment for 2025 and beyond.

 What Is The Full Self?